Guide summary

 - Watch-out

-- Price, availability, and setup complexity must be checked before recommending.
+- Price, model availability, and setup complexity need confirmation before treating as default.

 Related Networking best lists

-Use these live public-safe networking lists to narrow the shortlist by use case, setup, and buyer constraints.
+Use these networking lists to narrow the shortlist by use case, setup, and buyer constraints.

 Best Routers for Large Homes